How to Implement an AI Actor

 All Actors must have the same signature, no other parameters should be required.

-std::vector<LimonAPI::ParameterRequest> getParameters()
+std::vector<LimonTypes::GenericParameter> getParameters()

-void setParameters(std::vector<LimonAPI::ParameterRequest> parameters)
+void setParameters(std::vector<LimonTypes::GenericParameter> parameters)

 The parameters set by map designer will be passed to this method.
 It might be just set, or they might be loading as part of map load.
+The base implementation stores them in the protected parameters member; override it to apply the values onto the actor’s own typed members instead.

 void play(long time, ActorInformation &information)